What is Enhanced Container Isolation?

 What happens when Enhanced Container Isolation is turned on?

-• All user containers are automatically run in Linux User Namespaces which ensures stronger isolation.
+• All user containers are automatically run in Linux user namespaces which ensures stronger isolation.
 Each container runs in a dedicated Linux user-namespace.

 • The root user in the container maps to an unprivileged user inside the Docker Desktop Linux VM.